The Complete Guide to Tent Zipper Maintenance

 Start at the very bottom.
 Make sure both sides of the tape are perfectly aligned before zipping.
 This prevents future jams.

-Best Products for Camping Zippers
+Types of Lubricants for Camping Zippers

 Pre-Trip & Post-Trip Maintenance